uwjunqi/QTN-VQC/README.md

 python qtn_vqc.py
 ```

-Besides, the repo is associated with our new updated paper
+Besides, the repo is associated with our new updated paper below

 Jun Qi, Chao-Han Huck Yang, Pin-Yu Chen, "QTN-VQC: An End-to-End Learning Framework for Quantum Neural Networks," arXiv:2110.03861v3, in Submission.